 Dr. Shah breaks this down further.
 “The scalp becomes healthier by increasing vascularity and blood supply.
 This helps the scalp nourish existing hairs with the blood supply,” he explains.
 “Products such as Rogaine vasodilate the blood supply to nourish the hair,” he says, which is a widening of the blood vessels.
 “The stem cells are doing this via natural organic products.
 In addition, the stem cells and growth factors can combat inflammation, which is thought to play a role in graying of hair, thinning of hair, and many types of hair loss.”

 The Future of Stem Cells

 All of our experts agree that the application of stem cells is headed in the right direction, it’s just a matter of further harnessing them for specificity.
 “Ultimately, the best products will be the ones left standing,” says Dr. Shah.
 “Hopefully consumers can now have a variety of choices to use science to treat scalp conditions, rather than labels and celebrity endorsements.
-Science backed beauty treatments is the wave of the future for all skin and beauty products,” he adds.
+Science-backed beauty treatments are the wave of the future for all skin and beauty products,” he adds.

-We can’t wait for sci-fi shelves to cure all our scalp needs—and then some.
-In the meantime, check out NATURELab Tokyo’s range of stem cell derived haircare.
+We can’t wait for sci-fi shelves to cure all our scalp needs.
+In the meantime, check out NatureLab Tokyo’s range of stem cell-derived haircare.